VuiMuich/leftwm_wiki/Config.md

 ## SetMarginMultiplier

-Decreases the width of the currently focused window.
+Set the multiplier applied to the configured margin value.

 Example: